bluecam74/Train-Scheduler/README.md

 # Train-Scheduler

-link to deployed site: https://bluecam74.github.io/Train-Scheduler/
+Link to deployed site: https://bluecam74.github.io/Train-Scheduler/

 Firebase: used to store data of trains